Computer Science Education for Iowa

-NewBoCo is a Code.org Regional Partner
+NewBoCo is the Code.org Iowa Regional Partner

 Opportunities in Iowa

-Only 32 schools in Iowa (15% of IA schools with AP programs) offered the AP Computer Science course in 2015-2016.
+- Only 41 schools in Iowa (19% of IA schools with AP programs) offered the AP Computer Science course in 2017-2018.
 There are fewer AP exams taken in computer science than in any other STEM subject area.
 But why is computer science important, especially if a student won’t major in computer science?
 Technology surrounds us, and just as students are expected to take biology and physics to understand the world around them, computer science courses help explain the technical world they interact with every day.

 - We're excited to make computer science education accessible to Iowa's K-12 classrooms through our partnership with Code.org.
 As of September 2019, we have trained almost 615 teachers how to teach computer science, who have in turn, taught computer science to more than 18,000 students in grades K-12 across the state of Iowa.

 Samantha Dahlby helps schools implement STEM (science, technology, engineering, and math) into their curricula in a fun and engaging way.
 She lead's NewBoCo's partnership with Code.org to provide high quality computer science professional development for teachers.
 Her goal is to make computer science education accessible to all of Iowa's students.